-AVOID: Whites or prints.
+AVOID: Prints.
 Also avoid muslin, flannel or poly-cotton fabrics-these fabrics would tear easily when lifting or moving patients.

 Purpose: Draw sheets are put cross-ways on the bed and can be used to help lift or move patients as needed.
 They must be made of a strong, durable fabric that does not stretch.